Spanish Intervention for Caregivers of Veterans With Stroke (RESCUE)

 Experimental: Problem Solving Intervention

-The intervention consists of a problem-solving intervention and information/tools on the previously developed, evidenced-based Spanish-version of the RESCUE stroke caregiver website to improve stroke caregiver outcomes.
-The intervention will be conducted via telephone by a trained rehabilitation counselor.
+Participants in the intervention group received an 8-week problem-solving session conducted over the phone by a trainer interventionist.
 The intervention consists of four components: 1.
 Introduction to the RESCUE website and the problem-solving method; 2.
 Illustrative example on how to use the problem-solving approach and the RESCUE website to address caregiving problems; 3.
 Individualized practice exercise to develop a personalized problem-solving plan; and 4.
 Summary of the problem-solving method.

-This is an education and support intervention for caregivers of Veterans with stroke.
-The investigators will teach study participants about the COPE model of problem solving and guide them through the application of this model in their caregiver role.
-They will receive tailored stroke education.
+The RESCUE Problem Solving Intervention: This is an education and support intervention for caregivers of Veterans with stroke.
+The investigators taught study participants the COPE (Creativity, Optimism, Planning, Expert Advice) model of problem solving and guided them through the application of this model in their caregiver role.
+They also receive tailored stroke education, specific to their needs.

 What is the study measuring?